-What do you do when your child is scared of the bath?
-Yesterday, a reader wrote in with a question:
+What do you do when your child develops a sudden fear of bathing?
+Yesterday, a reader wrote in with that very question:

 When my toddler was close to two-years-old, he developed a fear of bath time.
 The first few times started off innocently enough with some protests and crying.
 But the fear grew where even the sight of any bath props like a washcloth would send him running away.

-How to help your toddler not be scared of the bath
+How to help your toddler’s fear of bathing

-We tried a few tactics to ease our toddler back into the water and stop being scared of the bath using these tips:
+We tried a few tactics to ease our toddler back into the water and stop feeling scared of the bath using these tips: